grantsrb/ctx_cmp/readme.md

         during training, the model will be saved every `checkpt_mod` iterations

+    "train_lmhead": bool
+        if true, the final output layer is trainable "train_embs": bool
+        if true, the embedding layer is trainable

     "n_epochs": int
         the total number of training iterations
     "batch_size": int